 Students who take part in community-based learning experiences gain specialized expertise in understanding community-based practices, combining academic and non-academic knowledge bases, linking theory and practice, honing research and leadership skills, and activating various forms of citizenship and social change.
-The Certificate in Community Service-Learning formally designates that a student has significantly integrated community service-learning (CSL) into his or her postsecondary education.
-The knowledge and experience gained through service-learning are applicable to a wide range of careers, including those in non-governmental organizations, the volunteer sector, business and government, and academic institutions application deadline for convocation (see §11).
-The Certificate is granted on the recommendation of the Director of the CSL Program.
+The Certificate in Community Engagement and Service-Learning formally designates that a student has significantly integrated community service-learning (CSL) into his or her postsecondary education.
+The knowledge and experience gained through engagement and service-learning are applicable to a wide range of careers, including those in non-governmental organizations, the volunteer sector, business and government, and academic institutions

-Students wishing to pursue the Certificate in Community Service-Learning must apply through Undergraduate Student Services in the Faculty of Arts by the
+Students wishing to pursue the Certificate in Community Engagement and Service-Learning must apply through Undergraduate Student Services in the Faculty of Arts by the application deadline for convocation (see §11).
+The Certificate is granted on the recommendation of the Director of the CSL Program or the Director of Augustana's Learning and Beyond office.